Wednesday, March 26, 2014

 Have Sushi Rice at the ready, room temperature.
 To see my Sushi Rice recipe, click here.

 Roughly chop raw tuna into small pieces.
 Mix chopped tuna with spicy mayo.
-Cover and store in refrigerator until ready to use.
+Cover and store in the refrigerator until ready to use.

 For green onion slice off the green stems and give the stems one more slice lengthwise.
 (While the green stems are tasty they are tough to bite through, so slicing them thinly makes it easier.)
 You can sprinkle in some of the chopped white onion pieces too.
 (Discard green onion root and any wilted stems parts.)

-Now add spicy tuna on the rice-side of the seaweed.
+Now add spicy tuna on the rice side of the seaweed.
 It's up to you how much fish to add - a thick or thin layer.
 Again, once you've made a few Hand Rolls then you will get better at figuring out the amount of rice to fish you like.

 Hindsight